-Sky Mobile review
+Sky Mobile review 2021

 By Dan Howdle | Tuesday, April 20th 2021

 Sky came rather late to the party with the launch of Sky Mobile: it only started providing phone services at the beginning of 2017, and at first only offered SIM-only plans.
-But how does it fare in 2020?
+But how does it fare in 2021?

 The company says it came up with its flexible service offerings after interviewing tens of thousands of people about what they liked and disliked about existing mobile phone plans.
 And the conclusion, says Sky, is that customers wanted to be able to adjust their plans at will and avoid paying for things they don't need.
 So did the company get it right?
 Is Sky Mobile all it's cracked up to be?
 Let's take a look.

 Sky Mobile offers six SIM-only deals ranging from 2GB to 60GB of data a month, all with unlimited texts and calls.
 There is also a 100MB plan that is only available in conjunction with a handset deal.
 Any unused data rolls over to the next month, and unlimited streaming on Sky apps is included as standard, so you can watch Sky TV on the move without using up your data.
 Unfortunately there are no discounts for existing Sky customers taking a Sky Mobile deal.